Canadian Vintage Radio Society

 Dedicated to preserving the history and technology of antique Canadian electronics

-The June 2023 edition of the CVRS newsletter "Canadian Vintage Radios" is now available to CVRS members.
+The Winter 2024 edition of the CVRS newsletter "Canadian Vintage Radios" is now available to CVRS members.
 After signing into the website, you can click on this link to the CURRENT ISSUE where you can download it.

 One of the premium benefits of CVRS membership is receiving five copies of the 20-page ‘Canadian Vintage Radios’.
 This publication is recognized throughout the vintage radio community worldwide as a constant source of interesting and varied articles covering technical, restoration, historical and human interest articles associated with vintage radio and electronics.